RAS are Everywhere. RAs are Everyone

 Students with Disabilities Accommodations:

-Residential Life values the contributions that each member of our diverse community has to offer, holding a firm commitment regarding the creation of an environment where students with a disability can become successful Resident Advisors, while being able to fully participate in campus life.
+Residential Life values the contributions that each member of our diverse community has to offer, holding a firm commitment regarding the creation of an environment where students with a disability can become successful Resident Assistants, while being able to fully participate in campus life.
 Residential Life is an equal opportunity/affirmative action employer.
 Reasonable accommodation can be made to enable people with disabilities to perform the above described essential responsibilities of the position.
 Please contact Kristin Carpenter, Assistant Director of Residential Life for more information.